 Research and development expenses declined 13% to \$8.4 million in 2013 from \$9.7 million in 2012, largely due to lower staffing costs and decreased spending on lab supplies.
-We expect OSUR's research and development costs will increase in 2014 when compared to 2013 levels.

 Sales and marketing expenses increased 29% to \$39.5 million in 2013 from \$30.5 million in 2012.
 This increase was primarily the result of higher spending associated with advertising and promotional activities for our OraQuick® In-Home HIV test.
 During 2013, we launched three large promotional campaigns including one in association with Earvin "Magic" Johnson, a multi-city promotional campaign to encourage consumers to get tested for HIV, and another focused on increasing brand awareness among men who have sex with men and African American consumers.
 We also increased our use of radio, television, print and digital advertising.
 Advertising and promotional costs for our OraQuick® In-Home HIV test were \$18.8 million in 2013, compared to \$9.9 million in 2012.
-We expect 2014 sales and marketing expenses to decline from 2013 levels, as a result of lower spending on advertising and promotional activities related to the OraQuick® In-Home HIV test.

 General and administrative expenses decreased 4% to \$18.2 million in 2013 from \$19.0 million in 2012 due to lower legal and consulting expenses, partially offset by higher staffing costs.
-We expect general and administrative expenses to increase in 2014 when compared to 2013 levels.